octoberjackie/readmev2/README.md

 Born at the MIT Bitcoin Hackathon in April 2024, Lightning Bounties aligns with the core principles of both open-source software and Bitcoin movements-decentralization, transparency, and inclusivity.

-### 🏆 Achievements
-- 1st Place at MIT Bitcoin Hackathon 2024
-- Selected for PlebLab's 2024 Startup Day Event
-- Recognized by Gitbook and Google Cloud for Open-Source Community Programs

 ## ✨ Key Features